open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 The most common way to instrument code with bytebuddy relies on inlining, this strategy will be referred as "inlined" strategy in opposition to "indy".

+For inlined advices, the advice code is directly copied into the instrumented method.
+In addition, all helper classes are injected into the classloader of the instrumented classes.

+For indy, advice classes are not inlined.
+Instead, they loaded alongside with all helper classes into a special `InstrumentationModuleClassloader`, which sees the classes from both the instrumented application classloader and the agent classloader.
+The instrumented classes call the advice classes residing in the `InstrumentationModuleClassloader` via invokedynamic bytecode instructions.

 ### Indy modules and transition

 Having all instrumentation rely on native "indy" instrumentation is a tedious task and can't be